 - B.S. in Mechanical Engineering, North Carolina A&T State University, 2000

 - Nanofluids for Thermodynamics and Heat Transfer Applications.
-Dr. Shelton uses computational and experimental methodologies to determine how nanoparticles enhance desirable characteristics of molten salts used for thermal energy storage for concentrated solar power plants.
+Prof. Shelton uses computational and experimental methodologies to determine how nanoparticles enhance desirable characteristics of molten salts used for thermal energy storage for concentrated solar power plants.

 - Assistant Professor, Mechanical Engineering, Northern Illinois University (Aug.
 2015 to present)

 - Postdoctoral Research Associate, Carnegie Mellon University, Pittsburgh (2011-2015)